 Once you’ve made some reasonable plans, you need to identify the stakeholders who might normally need something from you and not able to get it because of your time away.

-If you’re going to be away only very briefly, this list is probably pretty short (or maybe even completely empty).
+If you’re going to be away only very briefly, this list is probably pretty short (or even completely empty).
 But the longer you’re going to be away, the more people might be impacted by your time away.

-And as you’re thinking about who might be impacted, push yourself to cast the net a bit wider than you’re initially inclined to.
+As you’re thinking about who might be impacted, push yourself to cast the net a bit wider than you’re initially inclined to.